mzc796/marionette_onos/README.md

 NOTE: After installation and rebooting the VM, please DO NOT select `Install Now` when the `Software Updater` window pops up.
 Otherwise, it may cause an error of 'not enough space' later.
 ## Build and Run an ONOS Cluster with Mininet:
 1. Download the marionette_onos-master.zip
-2. Extract it to the home folder and change the privilege
+2. Extract it to $HOME and change the privilege
    ```
    cd marionette_onos-master/
    sudo chmod 774 sys_prep.sh build_atomix_dockers.sh build_onos_dockers.sh mn_run.sh restart_onos_cluster.sh